xmataio/ecommerce_gp/README.md

 ## How to Access
 ### Preconditions
 This website can only be run on your local machine due to NIU's servers not allowing the installation of Node.js and its related packages.
-NIU's MariaDB servers however, can still be accessed through your local machine.
+NIU's MariaDB servers, however, can still be accessed through your local machine.
 ### Installing Node.js / npm
 The following link will bring you to the installation page for Node.js; download the installer for your respective OS and follow the instructions.
-- Node.js Installation Page: https://nodejs.org/en/download
+- Node.js Installation Page: https://nodejs.org/en/download<br/>
-To check and see if the installation was successful, run the following command in your terminal: `node -v` To ensure that npm was installed also, run the following command: `npm -v`
++ To check and see if the installation was successful, run the following command in your terminal: `node -v` To ensure that npm was installed also, run the following command: `npm -v`
 ### Setting Up the Website
 1. To host the website on your machine, clone this repository with the following command: `git clone https://github.com/xmataio/ecommerce_gp.git`